1,000+ Opportunities

 Applications will be accepted through 5:00 PM EST on Monday, June 22.
 Go here for more information.
 See Past Direct Services Grants Grantee & Applicant Login

-Based on current listing details, eligibility includes: Non-profit organizations serving Maine residents experiencing poverty, with a focus exclusively on food insecurity and housing/shelter needs in 2026.
-General operating support limited to organizations whose sole mission is serving Maine residents experiencing poverty.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations serving Maine residents experiencing poverty, with a 2026 focus narrowed to food insecurity and housing/shelter needs.
+Confirm the full requirements in the official notice before applying.